immccn123/immccn123/README.md

 An OIer, a third-year middle school student, interested in game development with Unity.

-Preparing for high school entrance examination.
+~~Preparing for high school entrance examination.~~

+Winning in the future.

 Using Manjaro for development, Windows 11 for gaming, and LineageOS on my phone.